What is Vault Eventual Consistency?

 or retry

-On the other hand, if it is a short time running process, you can use Batch-token alternatively instead of Service-token.
+On the other hand, if it is a short time running process, you can use a Batch-token instead of Service-token.
 The lease attached to a Batch-token is not written to the disk at all and so it's never synced across all other performance standby nodes.
 This way you can authenticate to Vault without worrying about eventual consistency.

 For long-running processes, service tokens are a better option.